Arjun-Mota/arjun-mota.github.io/_posts/evaluation_metrics/2020-08-19-mean-absolute-error.md

 |25.7|22.1|3.6|
 |15.8|11.2|4.6|

-if we calculate the summation of absolute differences, it would be like:
+if we calculate the summation of absolute differences, it would be like:<br/>
 <span id="inline_equation">\\( 2.2 + 3.6 + 4.6 = 10.4\\)</span>
 <br/><br/>
 10.4 is our sum of absolute differences.
 Remember -2.2 will become 2.2 when we take an absolute value. | | (pipes) in our formula are meant for that.<br/>